-He is the author of several collections of poetry, including Field of Light and Shadow (Knopf, 2010); Black Lab (2006); At the White Window (2000); Night Thoughts and Henry Vaughan (1994), which won the Ohio State University Press/The Journal Award in Poetry; The Planet on the Desk: Selected and New Poems 1960–1990 (1991); Foraging (1986); Earthshine (1988); The Names of a Hare in English (1979); Work Lights: Thirty-Two Prose Poems (1977); and Boxcars (1972).
+Young is the author of several collections of poetry, including Field of Light and Shadow (Alfred A. Knopf, 2010); Black Lab (Alfred A. Knopf, 2006); At the White Window (Ohio State University Press, 2000); Night Thoughts and Henry Vaughan (Ohio State University Press, 1994), which won the Ohio State University Press/The Journal Award in Poetry; The Planet on the Desk: Selected and New Poems 1960–1990 (Wesleyan University Press, 1991); Foraging (Wesleyan University Press, 1986); Earthshine (Wesleyan University Press, 1988); The Names of a Hare in English (University of Pittsburgh Press, 1979); Work Lights: Thirty-Two Prose Poems (Cleveland State University Press, 1977); and Boxcars (Ecco Press, 1973).

 In keeping with the whole heart of all his work, David Young’s Black Lab draws from a variety of sources—a fellowship of poets, an intimacy of landscape, a celebration of the elegy—yet comes, in each of the poems, to a single, and singular, place of rest, calm, and clarity.
 There is a quality of beatitude, an elevation of the quotidian, a defining of value here.
 This is a book to carry, to rejoice in on those dark days.

 Young’s honors include fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the National Endowment for the Humanities, and the Ohio Arts Council.
 He has been the recipient of a Pushcart Prize, the Cleveland Arts Prize, and a Witter Bynner Translation Fellowship.